Leadership Team

 Farrer Owsley-Brown

-Farrer is based at the Department of Geography in the Environmental Dynamics Research Group.
-His research explores the use of multi- and hyper-spectral laboratory and airborne remote sensing in characterising landscape fires, and the use of such metrics to help improve and validate new information extractable from satellite observations of active fires.
+Farrer is in the King’s Earth Observation and Wildfire research group.
+His research explores how the use of multi- and hyper-spectral laboratory and airborne remote sensing in characterising landscape fire properties can improve emissions estimates.
+In August 2023 he helped to lead an ESA-funded airborne campaign over Canadian wildfires.
 Farrer’s PhD is funded by the National Productivity Investment Fund and delivered through the London NERC DTP.
 Read more

 Email: farrer.owsley-brown@kcl.ac.uk, Supervision: Martin Wooster, Rob Francis